daos-stack/daos/doc/admin/deployment.md

 - `dmg -l wolf-[118-121,130-133] -i storage prepare --scm-only` after running, `/dev/pmemX` devices should be available on each of the hosts.

-'sudo daos_server storage prepare --scm-only' should be run for a second time after system reboot to create the pmem kernel devices (/dev/pmemX namespaces created on the new SCM regions).
+`sudo daos_server storage prepare --scm-only` should be run for a second time after system reboot to create the pmem kernel devices (/dev/pmemX namespaces created on the new SCM regions).